Bachelor of Fine Arts (B.F.A)

 Students pursuing a BFA in Art choose between the following emphases:

-Students enrolled in these programs must take MUS 2503 Fine Arts Musical AND THEA 2503 Fine Arts Theatre to meet General Education requirements.
+Students enrolled in these programs must take specific courses to meet General Education requirements.